jcaffet/hitman/README.md

 - CloudWatch Rule to trigger the deletion execution
 - Batch to ensure a pay per use strategy
 - ECR to host the Docker image that embeds aws-nuke
 - one Lambda to gather the accounts to nuke and submit the jobs.
-The Lambda needs one "configMode" parameter :
+The Lambda needs one "mode" parameter :
   - list : collect a list of account stored in a S3 Bucket
   - ou : all the accounts of a specified AWS OrganizationUnit will be nuked
   - single : specify one single account to nuke.